-- Joyfully participate in the school atmosphere that is created at Timbers, trusting leadership to make decisions that benefit their child. - Attend Timbers Barn Building nights to enjoy their child's projects. - Be willing to drive and supervise students on field trips. - Volunteer 15 hours per month, per family.
+- Joyfully participate in the school atmosphere that is created at Timbers, trusting leadership to make decisions that benefit their child. - Attend Timbers Barn Building nights to enjoy their child's projects. - Be willing to drive and supervise students on field trips. - Volunteer 15 hours per month, per full-time family.
+For Extra-Curricular Only families it is 5 hours per month.
 The goal is to have families help with at least one half day in class per week.
 Consequently, if parents are unable to help during the day, these hours can be accumulated for help during fundraising and school-wide events. - Read all school communication in the form of classroom parent letters and office emails, submitting all required papers in a timely manner. - Endeavor to encourage and uplift others through their speech. - Make tuition payments in a timely manner.
 Tuition is due by the 10th of every month on a 12 month calendar year.
 Tuition can also be paid yearly. - Communicate with the director or secretary when a child is sick or will miss school.